shirleyli2015/CS-598-DLH-Final-Project/README.md

 |MCE + Attention|0.282 [0.273,0.291]|0.693 [0.69,0.696]|0.322 [0.318,0.327]|0.675 [0.661,0.689]|0.624 [0.609,0.638]|
 |Logistic Regression|0.257 [0.248,0.266]|0.663 [0.66,0.667]|0.300 [0.296,0.304]|0.596 [0.586,0.607]|0.667 [0.656,0.678]|

-We have ablated additional model(s) with the following results:
+We have also ablated additional model(s) with the following results:

 | Model | Average Precision | AUROC | F1 Score | Sensitivity | Specificity |
 |:----:|:----:|:----:|:----:|:----:|:----:|